POTS: Mysterious Syndrome Causes Racing Heart and Other Symptoms

 Other lifestyle changes include increasing fluid intake and adding extra salt to your diet, both of which have been shown to decrease POTS symptoms, and wearing compression stocking to help with blood circulation.

 While some POTS patients can manage symptoms with lifestyle changes alone, others may be prescribed medications.
-Beta blockers are often prescribed, which work to tighten up blood vessels and keep the blood flowing.
+Beta blockers are often prescribed, which work to slow the patient's heart rate.
+Another commonly prescribed medication is midodrine, a vasopressor and antihypotensive drug that tightens blood vessels to increase blood pressure.

 POTS is condition that sadly goes undiagnosed for too long in many patients.
 But with a proper diagnosis and treatment plan, patients who have been plagued by the mysterious symptoms – often for years – can regain control over their lives.